yarnpkg/berry/packages/gatsby/content/features/workspaces.md

 title: "Workspaces"
 ---

-The Yarn workspaces are a feature designed to make monorepos easy to use, solving one of the main use cases for `yarn link` in a more declarative way.
-In short, they allow multiple of your projects to live together in the same repository AND to cross-reference each others.
+The Yarn workspaces aim to make working with [monorepos](/advanced/lexicon#monorepository) easy, solving one of the main use cases for `yarn link` in a more declarative way.
+In short, they allow multiple of your projects to live together in the same repository AND to cross-reference each others - any modification to one's source code being instantly applied to the others.

 First, some vocabulary: in the context of the workspace feature, a *project* is the whole directory tree making up your workspaces (often the repository itself).
 A *workspace* is a specific named package stored anywhere within the project.
 Finally, a *worktree* is the name given to private packages that list their own child workspaces.
 A project contains one or more worktrees, which may themselves contain any number of workspaces.